-Committee meeting dates are listed on the members’ page where the information is available.
+Committee meeting dates are listed on the members’ page

-All the regular monthly meetings include a briefing and discussion on planning topics of topical interest
+All the regular monthly meetings include a briefing and discussion on planning topics of topical interest There are no meetings in July and August

 Local Planning The Society monitors planning applications in the area, and makes observations and offers opinions to the local authorities.
 It endeavours to raise public awareness of developments which may involve threats to the enjoyment of local places and structures of historic or architectural interest.